CSaratakij/MainBlog/content/projects/Doppelganger.md

 ![wrapping problem](/dg-wrapping-problem.jpg)

-Assume the focus ability size is cover the entire screen.
+Assume the focus ability frame is cover the entire screen.
 If player going to point A, do they wrap themself back to point B?

 If they wrap themself back to point B, then how about this normal situation?

 ![diagonal wrap](/dg-wrapping-diagonal.jpg)

+If those assumption is correct, then does it mean the wrapping mechanic wrap player diagonally?

-(todo)This looks weird.
+In the player perspective, this looks weird.

-What player expects, ...
+What player expect in this normal situation is to wrap themself horizontally.

 ![horizontal wrap](/dg-wrapping-horizontal.jpg)

-(image about design problem in normal situation that contradict the normal case here, diagonal wrap contradict normal case)

-(contradict general case, 2 approach we can do)

-__Absolute Wrapping__
-1.)
-Able to wrap no matter what. (this is a nightmare for gating problem) \
-(if there is a space left, it will be possible to wrap)
+If I want to make the normal case to work as aspect, I have to think about the general case that will explain these two situation perfectly.

+And that general case is what I call the __"Absolute Wrapping"__

+__Absolute Wrapping__ is an approach to look at this problem by taking the strong stand on the world wrapping.

+The idea is simple.

+If there is an empty space that player can fit through, player can wrap themself back regardless of the starting position of the player.

 ![wrapping approach one](/dg-wrapping-one-approach.jpg)

-__K.I.S.S Wrapping__
-2.)
-Wrapping will not change the height of the character. (most likely what we gonna do) (keep it simple)
+For example.
+As long as there is an empty space, player can go to the opposite side in which the player start position's height don't have to be the same height after finish wrapping.

+But there is an issue with this approach. \
+Not the technical stuff, but the design decision.

+If I implement this in the Absolute Wrapping way, It kinda broke the level.
+(Gating problem)

+This mechanic will be too powerful and can bypass any obstacle with ease.

+By making this ability too powerful, I downgrade this ability to be use as a gimmick.

+I want player to rely on the focus ability as the key to solve the puzzle.

+If this ability is not only easy to use but also easy to not thinking about the puzzle at all while activating this, It kinda defeat the purpose of this game.

+Imagine you develop the game about lock picking.

+And from the start instead of giving player the lock picking tools, You give player the master key to unlock anything.
+(What's the point of the lock picking then?)

+But there is still a hope. \
+There is other way to think about the world wrapping.

+__K.I.S.S Wrapping__ or keep it simple (stupid) wrapping is the simpler way to world wrapping in which it will only wrap player per axis at a time.

 ![wrapping kiss](/dg-wrapping-kiss.jpg)

+For example.
+If player come from the left side, It will wrap player to the right side.

+But instead of looking for any potential empty space, the left and right is clearly the horizontal axis.

+So, It's gonna wrap player only x axis and keep the y axis as the same value before wrapping.

+This mean player cannot wrap themself to the other side when their height is not the same as the wrapping destination.

+The same thing also apply when player wrapping vertically.

+If player come from the lower side, it's gonna wrap player to the upper side while keep the x axis value.

+With this nerf, the gating problem is easier to solve.
+Allow us to make some interesting obstacle.

-(todo) approach 2 have its own set of problem. \
+But this approach also have its own set of problem, I cannot blindly wrap player.

-(It's like making a game mainly about a lock picking.
-But instead of giving player a lock picking tools, the game just give player a master key. )
-(What's the point of this lock picking game?)
+Because if I do, player will get stuck in other collider.
+Like a wall or a ground in player perspective.

 ![stuck with wall while wrapping](/dg-wrapping-stuck.jpg)

+So, I have to come up with a way to check if the wrapping destination it's safe before beginning to wrap player.

-Now, let's dive into the implementation detail to see how this is actually works.
+Now, let's dive into the implementation detail to see how it's done.

 __Wrapping Character Back__

-(reach to the edge (half), sprite mask and line renderer)
+(reach to the edge (half), sprite mask and line renderer) (image about focus (sprite mask))

+Note:
+(focus frame 4 point coordinate is mainly a world point from player character)

 __Limit Wrapping Capability__